alan-yilun-li/Scrapbook/README.md

 who don't have the time or effort to print, cut-out, glue, and organize pictures and captions together in an actual scrapbook.

-It features a “table of contents” as its central view, in which entries comprising of photos, their titles, and their captions are packaged in a separate rows, starting with the most recent additions at the top.
+With Scrapbook, users can submit page-entries comprising of photos, their titles, and their captions.
+These are fully navigable via a UIPageViewController, though there is also a “table of contents” as its central view, in which entries are documented reverse-chronologicaly and can be readily accessed without needing to do any page flipping.
 In addition, each caption has been embedded in a scroll-view inside its enclosing table-cell to make each entry fully readable from the “table of contents” view.

-New entries can be saved and old entries viewed more closely or modified via another view, fully connected using navigation interfaces and segues.
 Scrapbook was made using Swift 3.0 and Xcode 8.0 and heavily used Apple’s Cocoa Touch Framework — more specifically the UIKit Framework.